 Types of Systemic Therapies

+Chemotherapy medications circulate throughout the body and kill cancer cells by interfering with their ability to reproduce.
 Typically, chemotherapy is given for approximately 3 to 6 months.
 The treatments are given by vein (IV) as an outpatient.
 Some treatments include daily pills as well as the IV treatments.
 Most treatments are given once every 2 or 3 weeks.
 Some treatments are given weekly.
-Many patients are able to function fairly normally between treatments, including being able to go to work and care for their families.
+Many patients can function normally between treatments, including being able to go to work and care for their families.

 Side effects of chemotherapy vary depending on the drug, the dose, the combination, and the schedule in which they are given.
 In general, these drugs can cause varying degrees of nausea, vomiting, low blood counts, tingling of the fingers and toes – known as neuropathy – and the weakening of heart muscle.

 If chemotherapy treatments are recommended, other medications may also be prescribed to support the body as it responds to the chemotherapy and cancer cells are killed.
-Many different kinds of drugs can be given to prevent or help minimize specific side effects.
+Many kinds of drugs can be given to prevent or help minimize specific side effects.
 For example, if a chemotherapy drug is known to cause nausea and vomiting, anti-nausea drugs may be given.
 Patients may receive agents called colony-stimulating factors to increase the production of certain blood cells; and granulocyte colony-stimulating factor (G-CSF) which can stimulate the body to produce infection-fighting white blood cells.

 Biologic therapies target specific proteins or molecular pathways that breast cancer cells use to grow.
-Trastuzumab (Herceptin) is a monoclonal antibody that halts the growth of breast cancer cells by binding to the her2neu protein on cancer cells.
+Trastuzumab (Herceptin) is a monoclonal antibody that halts the growth of breast cancer cells by binding to the HER2-neu protein on cancer cells.

 Patients who receive anti-HER2 therapy will often be monitored with an echocardiogram before starting the medication and periodically during the treatment period as there is a small risk that anti-HER2 therapy may damage the heart muscle.
 This is rare, and usually reversible.

-Newer biologic agents that target HER2 include pertuzumab (Perjeta), lapatinib (Tykerb) and trastuzumab emtansine (T-DM1 or Kadcyla).
+Newer biologic agents that target HER2 include pertuzumab (Perjeta), lapatinib (Tykerb), and trastuzumab emtansine (T-DM1 or Kadcyla).

 Drugs that stimulate a person’s own immune system to recognize and destroy breast cancer cells are known as immunotherapy.
 Also known as “checkpoint inhibitors,” these drugs interfere with protein signals that cancer cells use to grow and multiply.
 PDL-1 inhibitors are one category.
 Immunotherapy is usually given intravenously.